enesbcs/espfinder-python/README.md

 # espfinder-python
 Find ESP8266 modules in the /24 network neighborhood, and collect infos about them.
-(ESPEasy,Tasmota,ESPurna)
+(ESPEasy,Tasmota,ESPurna,Tuya,Shelly)

 Requirements:
 - Linux